 Data Masons provide comprehensive and scalable EDI solutions for ERPs.
 They can execute EDI integration with Dynamics 365, Dynamics AX, Dynamics GP, Dynamics NAV, Macola, and they work with over 1800 trading partners globally.

-Data Masons have a variety of EDI solutions, such as VAN Service, universal data translator, supply chain EDI, planning schedule, invoices and purchase orders, and much more.
+Data Masons have a variety of EDI solutions, such as VAN Service, universal data translator, supply chain EDI, planning schedules, invoices and purchase orders, and much more.

 1EDISource’s managed EDI service offerings ensure that trading partners can seamlessly exchange information with each other to provide visibility and insights into the operations.
 Their solutions help users to both automate and integrate B2B transactions.

-Truecommerce customers do not need to invest in infrastructure, thus they do not need to worry about maintenance cost either.
+Truecommerce customers do not need to invest in infrastructure.
+Thus they do not need to worry about maintenance costs either.
 They will handle the setup on the customer’s behalf and maintain the solution.

 9. EDI Plus